 1. Try to find a way to relax

 One of the most basic and effective ways to cope with high stress situations is to find a way to calm oneself.
 Many patients use meditation for relaxation.
 The same mindful techniques can be applied while sitting in the dentist’s chair – breathing slowly and deeply in and out of the nose while concentrating on your breath.
 These techniques focus your mind away from the immediate fear and stress of the procedure and place your attention elsewhere.
 Another form of meditation that many people use in daily life is listening to a soothing podcast or creating a relaxing playlist.
 Dr. Page plays soothing music while she works.
-You can bring your own music or listen to our playlist and use our noise cancelling headphones .
+You can bring your own music or listen to our playlist and use our noise canceling headphones .

 2. Learn about what will be happening during your appointment

 At Page Dental Group, we love when patients want to know more about what will be happening during their visit.
 Our friendly team is always happy to spend some time walking you through our approach and telling you what to expect.
 We like to use the “Tell-Show-Do” approach.
 As the name suggests, Dr. Page can explain what is involved in the procedure and give you a chance to ask questions about anything which may make you nervous.
 Next, she will show you exactly what is involved in the procedure by showing you the equipment and/or demonstrating on your finger.
 By taking the opportunity to learn all steps involved in treatment, when it comes time to “Do,” you will have been able to rid yourself of the fear of the unknown and create an environment in which to cope with your anxiety.